I’m watching It’s a Wonderful Life with my son…

 - Why did George want to jump off the bridge?

-Question one was easy to answer but difficult for my 8 year my son to understand.
+Question one was easy to answer but difficult for my eight-year-old son to understand.

 I explained that, just like us, people back then saw in color.
 But this movie was made before color video cameras had been invented, so it could only be filmed in black and white.
 This caused Chase, a creature of color tvs, color computers, color tablets, color phones to bend his brow and say, “I don’t understand.”